fmstacco/healthylife-organicshop/README.md

 To establish a strong online presence for Healthy Life Organic Shop, we have chosen Facebook and Instagram.
 By utilizing these popular social media platforms, we aim to expand our reach and attract a larger customer base to our ecommerce store.
 We also intend to foster closer connections with our customers through engaging content and personalized interactions.

+The Instagram page is still in progress.
+Both will be alocated as an asset of Facebook Meta Business Suite, which will allows the management of several aspects such as manage posts and also advertising.

+The navlinks for the social media pages can be acessed from the Footer.

 <details><summary><b>Healthy Life Organic Shop Facebook Page</b></summary>